ShashankGupta10/frontend-assignment/README.md

-# SuperKalam Music
+#  Music Assignment

-SuperKalam is a music streaming application designed with a sleek user interface for discovering and playing music.
+ is a music streaming application designed with a sleek user interface for discovering and playing music.
 The project is built using React, Next.js, and Tailwind CSS.

 ## Table of Contents
 1. [Project Overview](#project-overview)